 First, I verified what I thought was our position.
 There are just a handful of ways.
 First, if you can see land and can draw lines of position back from preferably 3 or more points on your paper charts, you have to be where they intersect.
 If you don't have a handheld compass which you can use to get bearings to the marks, look over the top of your "desk-mounted" compass and read the bearing.
-It isn't going to be as accurate but you'll be inside the little "triangle", sometimes called a "cocked hat", where the lines intersect.
+It isn't going to be as accurate but you'll be inside the little triangle, sometimes called a "cocked hat", where the lines intersect.

 What if you can't see 3 or more landmarks?
 If you can see one, you can calculate a "running fix."
 Get a bearing from your handheld (or "desk-top") compass to the one point you can see.
 Draw the line of position from you to it - and write down the time.
 While maintaining course and speed, give yourself some time before taking another bearing to that landmark and draw the new line of position and mark the time.
 To make the example easy to follow, let's say we made way for 10 minutes at 6 knots on a heading of 270 degrees.
 As you no doubt know, if you were making 6 knots for 10 minutes, you have traveled 1 nautical mile from your first way-point.
-So, you are 1 nm west (270 degrees) of where you were before.
-Take your dividers, measure 1nm from your latitude marks (the ones that run up and down the edge of your chart - NOT along the top or bottom (those are longitude marks)) and draw a line at 270 degrees from first way point - plus some extra room.
+So, you are one NM west (270 degrees) of where you were before.
+Take your dividers, measure 1NM from your latitude marks (the ones that run up and down the edge of your chart - NOT along the top or bottom - those are longitude marks) and draw a line at 270 degrees from first way point - plus some extra room.
 Now take a bearing back to your landmark and draw that line of position back to your course line.
 You are where the second LOP intersects the course line.

 Don't fail to use as many sources of confirmation as possible.
 If the paper chart says you are in 10' of water but the boat's fathometer says you are in 50' of water, you probably aren't where you think you are.
 Start again.
-Remember that no matter what you think your course over the water is, you will be affected by the tides and the wind.
-Check your Eldridge.
+Remember that no matter what you think your course over the water is, you will be affected by the tides and the wind (see "Set & Drift", part II.)
+Check your Eldridge or Coastal Pilot (don't have one?
+Get one.)

 What if you can't see anything?
-That is for the weeks ahead.
-Of course, if you are within radio range of the USCG, their Rescue-21 system can pinpoint you.
+If you are within radio range of the USCG, their Rescue-21 system can pinpoint you.
 Don't be bashful.
-Start the "rescue starts now" clock asap...
+(See "Getting Rescued with Rescue-21").
+Start the "rescue starts now" clock asap.

-BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux2009@aol.com or go direct to Lisa Etter, who is in charge of new members matters, at FSO-PS@emcg.us and we will help you "get in this thing..."
-If you'd like a copy of any of the columns cited, email me and I will send it to you.
+BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO-HR and we will help you "get in this thing..."